 In certain circumstances and organisations there will be a duty to appoint a Data Protection Officer (“DPO”).
 The DPO must be expert in data protection law and privacy.

 This is to say that privacy must be built into systems at the design stage with the privacy rights of individuals at the forefront.
 Organisations will be required to implement privacy from the outset of any project impacting on personal information.

 The GDPR significantly increases the administrative fines for non-compliance, with the effect that failure to address data protection compliance obligations could prove very costly for companies.
 Companies can face fines of up to €20 million or 4% of global turnover for non-compliance, whichever amounts to a higher figure.

-The GDPR will have a significant impact for all companies doing business in Ireland and the EU.
+The GDPR will have a significant impact on all companies doing business in Ireland and the EU.
 It is evident, therefore, that Irish companies will have to analyse and review the GDPR in great detail in order to understand how they can comply with the requirements therein.